 Parents who fall behind on child support begin accruing "arrearages," and your payment status then becomes "in arrears," which may trigger a court investigation.
 Regardless of the reason, if you're not paying court-ordered child support, you'll probably get a notice in the mail asking you to appear in front of the judge to explain why you're not paying.

 Sometimes you can bypass a conversation with the judge by calling your caseworker to explain the situation and to plan on how you'll pay what's past-due.
 Some courts require parents to pay arrearages in full, but others allow parents to make installment payments on the arrearages in addition to the court-ordered payments.

-Most states don’t allow you to modify child support retroactively.
+Most states don't allow you to modify child support retroactively.
 If the child support payor becomes unemployed or otherwise unable to meet a child support obligation, that payor can request a child support modification with the court.
 However, if the judge grants your request and reduces your support amount, it will only change your future child support obligation.
-If a noncustodial parent’s income decreases or stops, it’s essential for that parent to apply for a child support modification immediately to avoid arrearages.
+If a noncustodial parent's income decreases or stops, that parent needs to apply for a child support modification immediately to avoid arrearages.

 No. Bankruptcy laws prohibit courts from discharging any child support arrearages in a parent's bankruptcy proceeding.
 The only way to eliminate child support arrearages is for the parent to pay the debt in full.

 Probably not.
 Child support is not retroactive.
 Parents need to file for child support as soon as they separate and need assistance.
 Courts do not grant retroactive support beyond the date one parent filed a motion for child support.

 Not unless you and your spouse have separated.
 Courts won't intervene in a family's lifestyle unless the children are being abused or neglected.
 If you're married and need additional support from your spouse, you may want to consider therapy to discuss your needs.
 If you decide to separate and live apart, you can request temporary child support from the court.